MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     cd F:\Allfiles\Labs\02\Starter\func
     ```

-1. At the open command prompt, enter the following command, and then select Enter to use the **Azure Functions Core Tools** to create a new function named **Echo** using the **HTTP trigger** template:
+1. When you receive the open command prompt, enter the following command, and then select Enter to use the **Azure Functions Core Tools** to create a new function named **Echo** using the **HTTP trigger** template:

     ```powershell
     func new --template "HTTP trigger" --name "Echo"